rjkooiker/women-of-carifesta/pages/sources.md

 ---
-title: Further Reading
+title: Sources
 layout: page
-permalink: /further-reading.html
+permalink: /sources.html
 credits: false
 ---
-## Further Reading
+## Sources

 Here you will find a selection of resources you can consult to learn more about Carifesta and do your own research.
 Click on a header to see the list of sources.